-Simple Italian sponge cake known as “pan di Spagna” is flavored with lemon zest or vanilla.
-Eggs, sugar, and flour are the only components needed to make it. no dairy products, butter, oil, or baking powder!
+A simple Italian sponge cake, “pan di Spagna” is flavored with lemon zest or vanilla.
+Eggs, sugar, and flour are the only components needed to make it.
+No dairy products, butter, oil, or baking powder!

 You will consistently produce a superb sponge cake if you follow my directions and advice.